 Over 40 kids & teens joined us at Temescal Canyon Gateway Park on September 21 & 22, 2019, for this terrific 2-day camp.
 After a little mingling and getting to know each other, campers jumped into exciting activities like group hikes, super fun games, art workshops, and a team-building ropes course, all designed to encourage cooperation, collaboration, and communication.

-Endless thanks to our Leadership Team, Counselors, special guests, wonderful parents and of course, our brave campers!
+Endless thanks to our Leadership Team, Counselors, special guests, parents, and of course, our wonderful campers!
 We’re so very glad you joined us for this beautiful weekend! 😍

 Learn more about this Leadership Team